astro119/ASTRO/README.md

 - Trajectories (accounts for atmospheric factors to predict your landing position)
 - MechJeb (to hold attitude during atmospheric entry)
 - Conformal Decals
-- Artemis Construction Kit (primary launch vehicle for Mars Base Camp components)
+- Artemis Construction Kit (for SLS, primary launch vehicle for Mars Base Camp components)

 All Rights Reserved.